meerajpatel/lord-of-the-rings/README.md

 2. Haven't introduced sort in quotes and character page.
 It can be introduced by adding new filter or table level sorting.
 3. For any detail page (book-detail, movie-detail, quote-detail, character-detail, chapter-detail), instead of hitting an api we can use the values from the previous page table.
 4. Can improve on bundle sizes as well by introducing webpack optimizations.
+5. Can introduce Styled Components to handle css.
+Instead of using Inline CSS.